-Copyright @ - State Government of Victoria Disclaimer.
-This content is provided for information purposes only.
+Copyright  - State Government of Victoria Disclaimer: This content is provided for information purposes only.
 No claim is made as to the accuracy or authenticity of the content.
-The Victorian Government does not accept any liability to
+The Victorian Government does not accept any liability to Disclaimer: This content is provided for information purpose on the information provided.
+Read the full disclaimer at https://www2.delwp.vic.gov.au/disclaimer

-Notwithstanding this disclaimer, a vendor may rely on the information in this report for the purpose of a statement that land is in a bushfire prone area as required by section 32C (b) of the Sale of Land 1962 (Vic.)
+Notwithstanding this disclaimer, a vendor may rely on the information in this report for the purpose of a statement that land is in a bushfire prone area as required by section 32C (b) of the Sale of Land 1962 (Vic).